-Apulia Region could also use CAP funds to develop a voluntary regional carbon market and to create a set of actions in which farmers can act.
-This strategy allows to create an eco-scheme service payment, forming a circular economy pattern from the buyers to the farmers.
+The region could therefore use CAP funds to develop a voluntary regional carbon market and to create a set of actions in which farmers can act.
+This strategy allows to create an ecosystem service payment, forming a circular economy scheme from the buyers to the farmers.
 The platform (database) can also be exploited as an observatory not only for the CO2e credits market but as a monitoring system of carbon removals and emissions.